Community Medicine Circles: Integrative, Ecological Medicine

 View all past recordings here:

-Open to all, these calls are also a component of Anna's primary care practice within the local community health center, and are an aspect of her initiative to develop models of care both within and alongside our health care system that allow for depth of understanding, connection, and ecological consciousness in our healing work.
+Open to all, these calls are also a component of Anna's primary care practice within the local community health center.
+They are an aspect of her initiative to develop models of care both within and alongside our health care system that allow for depth of understanding, connection, and ecological consciousness in our healing work.
 As in all sectors, healthcare is in need of an ecological paradigm shift.

 Our intention is to weave connection, breakdown isolation, improve health and health sovereignty, keep ourselves out of the hospital, and to make ourselves more available for a joyful, vibrantly healthy life.